-The CoSchedule team adds another meeting to its process: a weekly meeting to recap the workweek holistically.
+The CoSchedule team adds another meeting to its process: a weekly meeting to recap each workweek.

 This meeting is very similar to a traditional sprint retrospective.
-What changes, however, is feedback can be offered on anything regarding the company or marketing team.
+The difference is feedback can be offered on anything regarding the company or marketing team.
 Each team member also shares their personal work wins and lessons learned.

 To run this meeting, follow a similar format to that outlined in the previous section.
 But, add lines for each team member specifically, and ask each team member to contribute at least one item.
 The document should look like this: